Types of crowns.

-The overall strength of all-porcelain dental crowns is less than other types of crowns.
+Concerns about strength and longevity. - The overall strength of all-porcelain dental crowns can generally be considered to be less than all-metal and PFM crowns.
 However, those made out of one of the modern manufactured dental ceramics may not suffer from this drawback as much.

 While they can be a good choice for front teeth, due to the hefty chewing and biting forces that humans can generate, all-ceramic dental crowns may not be the best choice for some back-tooth applications.
 Your dentist's judgment will be required on this point.

 Porcelain-fused-to-metal dental crowns (PFM's) are somewhat of a hybrid between metal and porcelain crowns.